jhyeonseo/Algorithm/README.md

 If you have any questions about the code, please email gustj9320@konkuk.ac.kr

 Last Revision Date: July 21, 2022
-1.The error of the critical activity function was corrected
+1. The error of the critical activity function was corrected

 Revision Date: May 26, 2022
 1. Creates a function BFS_adjmatrix_path that uses BFS method to create a path from the beginning to the end of a graph.